 Concerning the storage of imaging data, both the M100 and the X-U Typ 113 write their files to SDXC cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS M100 and Leica X-U (Typ 113) and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 |7.||Canon G9 X Mark II||-||stereo||mono||-||-||micro||2.0||Y||Y||Y|

 |15.||Leica Q Typ 116||Y||stereo||mono||-||-||micro||2.0||Y||Y||-|

 It is notable that the M100 offers wifi support, while the X-U Typ 113 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The X-U Typ 113 is a recent model that features in the current product line-up of Leica.
-In contrast, the M100 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the M100 was succeeded by the Canon M200.
+Both the M100 and the X-U Typ 113 have been discontinued, but can regularly be found used on eBay.
+The M100 was replaced by the Canon M200, while the X-U Typ 113 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So how do things add up?
 Which of the two cameras – the Canon M100 or the Leica X-U Typ 113 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.